Deploying SCONE LAS

 Running on Azure Icelake machines

 To run LAS on Azure Icelake machines (standalone VMs or AKS nodepools) and perform the local attestation of SCONE applications, some Azure-specific libraries are required.
-For that matter, we provide a special image crafted for Azure, that must be used if running on Icelakes
+We provide a unique image crafted for Azure that must be used if running on Icelakes.

 You can install this version of LAS as follows:

-helm install las sconeapps/las --set useSGXDevPlugin=azure --set image=registry.scontain.com:5050/sconecuratedimages/kubernetes:las.microsoft-azure
+helm install las sconeapps/las --set useSGXDevPlugin=azure --set image=registry.scontain.com/sconecuratedimages/kubernetes:las.microsoft-azure

 Compatibility